eschava/node-red-contrib-toggle/README.md

 # node-red-contrib-toggle
-Toggle switch node for Node-red
+Toggle switch node for Node-red.

-This node could be a companion for any switch (physical or virtual), storing its state and providing "toggle" operation without need of using function nodes or flow/global variables
+This node is a companion for any switch (physical or virtual), storing its state and providing toggle operation without need of using function nodes or flow/global variables.

 ![node-appearance](assets/node-appearance.png "Node appearance")
 **Fig. 1:** Node appearance